slack-samples/deno-code-snippets/Scheduled_Triggers/README.md

 ## What's Next?

 The `do_nothing` workflow does nothing as its name implies.
-To learn how to build more meaningful workflows, please check the following sample workflow.
-The workflow can be invoked ever day to maintain some data.
+To learn how to build more meaningful workflows, please check out the following sample workflows.
+The workflows can be invoked every day to maintain some data.

 - https://github.com/slack-samples/deno-message-translator/blob/main/triggers/daily_maintenance_job.ts
 - https://github.com/slack-samples/deno-message-translator/blob/main/workflows/maintenance_job.ts